armory/docs/content/en/continuous-deployment/armory-admin/observe/integrations-splunk.md

 ## Overview of Splunk integration

 The Armory Splunk App brings all the SDLC information your organization has into a digestible and familiar format, Splunk dashboards.
-Connect Splunk to Armory Enterprise with the Armory Splunk App.
+Connect Splunk to Armory Continuous Deployment with the Armory Splunk App.
 See information like your top deployment artifacts and user information in Splunk.
-If you would like more information about the data that Armory Enterprise feeds into Splunk, watch the [video walkthrough](#video-walkthrough) at the bottom of this page.
+If you would like more information about the data that Armory Continuous Deployment feeds into Splunk, watch the [video walkthrough](#video-walkthrough) at the bottom of this page.

 ## Install the Armory Splunk App for Spinnaker